datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

     ##     intersect, setdiff, setequal, union

-The `dplyr` package is designed to simplify more complicated data manipulations in data frames.
+The `dplyr` package is designed to simplify more complicated data manipulations in dataframes.
 Beyond what we are focusing on today, it is also useful for manipulating data stored in an external database.
 This is especially useful to know about if you will be working with very large datasets or relational databases in the future.